ResonAit·auth

 Brute-force protection

 After several failed sign-in attempts, your account is temporarily locked.
-This prevents automated tools from guessing your password by trying thousands of combinations.
-The lockout is brief enough to be a minor inconvenience if you mistype your password, but long enough to stop an attacker in their tracks.
+The lockout is brief enough to be a minor inconvenience if you mistype your password, but long enough to stop an attacker.

 Content Security Policy

-We enforce a strict Content Security Policy that controls which scripts are allowed to run on our pages.
-Each page load generates a unique cryptographic nonce, and only scripts bearing that nonce are permitted to execute.
-This helps prevent cross-site scripting (XSS) attacks, where an attacker might try to inject malicious code into a page.
+A strict CSP controls which scripts can run on our pages.
+Each page load generates a unique cryptographic nonce, and only scripts bearing that nonce are permitted to execute — preventing cross-site scripting (XSS) attacks.